-Garnier Lake is a small (5.2 km^2) and narrow lake that is fairly deep for its size.
+Garnier Lake is a small (5.2 km2) and narrow lake that is fairly deep for its size.
 Historically, the maximum depth of Garnier Lake has been recorded at 9.5 m, a later sampling in the winter recorded 6.5 m (Alberta Government, 2002).
 The presence of Beaver dams on the outlet is thought to keep water levels more stable than Bluet Lake (AENV 1983, vol.5).
 Water levels have been decreasing due to the lack of precipitation in recent years.
+Cattails (Typha latifolia) and willow (Salix spp.) fringe the bay. southern and bulrushes (Scirpus spp.) dominate the west and northern shores (AENV 1983, vol.5).